oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - Require a second *terraform apply* that takes both OCIDs and rewires Hub/spoke route tables so north/south and east/west flows traverse the OCI Network Firewall.
 - Simplify management: because OCI Network Firewall is service-managed, there is no SSH management interface to maintain.
 Policy updates, logging destinations, and health are handled via OCI Console/API and audited automatically.

 As in the case of network appliances, Core Landing Zone also requires two Terraform applies to complete the OCI Network Firewall configuration.
 The first apply deploys the Network Firewall instance in the Hub VCN.
-By default it also deploys a default policy to *reject all traffic*.
+If a policy isn't specified, Core Landing Zone deploys an empty policy, in which case OCI Network Firewall denies all traffic.
 Users can also enter an existing policy with specific rules.
 The second apply is necessary to configure existing route tables with the Network Firewall.

 #### Detailed Deployment Workflow